-Critics, protesters call Peruvian president’s impeachment a coup
+Critics, protesters call removal of Peruvian president a legislative coup

 The accusations against Vizcarra were first reported by local media last month.
 They originated with several business executives who are themselves being investigated for graft and have been seeking to strike plea deals with prosecutors.

-Those facing the immediate consequences of the impeachment were the Peruvian people.
+Those facing the immediate consequences of the removal were the Peruvian people.

-“These members of congress are desperate,” said Beto Vizarreta, 39, a construction contractor who protested the impeachment on Monday.
+“These members of Congress are desperate,” said Beto Vizarreta, 39, a construction contractor who protested the removal vote on Monday.
 “It was impeach Vizcarra or jail.
 What happens next is now it is up to us, the Peruvian people.”

 Faiola reported from Miami.